hedgehogqa/fsharp-hedgehog-xunit/readme.md

   } |> Property.check
 ```

-This library, `Hedgehog.Xunit`, allows us to simplify the above test to:
+This library, `Hedgehog.Xunit`, allows you to simplify the above test to:

 ```f#
 open Hedgehog.Xunit